Baby Bounce Back Body

 GNN Exclusive Radio Interview

-(March 25, 2015) Christopher Waller, former principal of Parks Middle School in Atlanta and Attorney LaDawn Blackett Jones speaks out on "Atlanta Public Schools Test Cheating Scandal".
+(March 25, 2015) Christopher Waller, former principal of Parks Middle School in Atlanta, and Attorney LaDawn Blackett Jones speaks out on the "Atlanta Public Schools Test Cheating Scandal".
 Waller gives insight on what it was like being the principal of a school in a system known for "sex, drugs, and cheating".